Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: FIM of Saddle-Node Bifurcations

 Integrating both sides yields

 This implies there is a singularity at $t=1/y_0$, so a proper coarse-graining procedure will involve taking data from $t$ = 0 to some value near $1/y_0$, say $0.99/y_0$.
-As noted in Eq.~\ref{eq:JTJ}, to find the FIM of a system it is only necessary to find the Jacobian, so we need only find the first partial derivative of this data with respect to each parameter in the model.
-We avoided this singularity by using negative values for $y_0$, and were therefore able to run simulations to large values of $t_{max}$.
+We avoided this singularity by using negative values for $y_0$ and were therefore able to run simulations to large values of $t_{max}$.
+As noted in Eq.~\ref{eq:JTJ}, to find the FIM of a system it is only necessary to find the Jacobian, so we need only find the first partial derivative of these data with respect to each parameter in the model.